How our collaborations make a positive impact on the planet.

-At the United Nations General Assembly on 24 September 2018, we signed a Memorandum of Understanding with the United Nations Development Programme (UNDP) with the aim of achieving its Sustainable Development Goals – and particularly its target for providing access to energy by 2030.
+At the UN General Assembly on 24 September 2018, we signed a Memorandum of Understanding with the United Nations Development Programme (UNDP) to help us reach the Sustainable Development Goals, especially in terms of access to energy, by 2030.

 We have been recognized as Global Compact LEAD by United Nations’ corporate sustainability initiative – an initiative launched by the United Nations Global Compact in 2011 featuring pioneering companies in economic, social and environmental corporate sustainability.
 The Global Compact encourages companies to align their actions and strategies with 10 principles in the fields of human rights, labour rights, the environment and the fight against corruption, and to work to achieve the UN’s Sustainable Development Goals.

-Our path to decarbonization has four main drivers, that concern both our core business activities and new energy perspectives.
-In the long-term we rely on the strength and resilience of our low-cost portfolio, where gas will play an increasing role.Find out more
+Our path to decarbonization is based on four pillars that focus on our business activities and new energy prospects.
+In the long term, we are relying on the strength and resilience of our low-cost portfolio, where gas will play an increasingly large part.Find out more

 Eni focuses on the synergy between science and industry, pursuing collaborations with important universities and research centres in Italy and abroad.
 Thanks to our projects at the best scientific companies in the world, we enjoy the great creativity that produces revolutionary technologies.Find out more